Dry Weather Likely In Most Parts Of Country: PMD - UrduPoint

 According to the synoptic situation, continental air was prevailing over most parts of the country.

-During the last 24 hours, hot and dry weather prevailed over most parts of the country.
-However, rain occurred in Bagrote 03, Hunza, Gupis, and Gilgit 01mm.
+During the last 24 hours, dry weather prevailed over most parts of the country and hot in southern parts.

-The highest maximum temperatures are Turbat 45 C, Sibbi 43 and Dadu 42 C.
+The highest maximum temperatures recorded were Shaheed Benazirabad, Dalbandin, Dadu 41 C, Turbat, Sakrand and Mohenjodaro 40C.